costaraphael/cspex/README.md

 deps: [{:cspex, "~> x.x.x"}, ...]
 ```

-* Add the following snippet to any module where you want to use it:
+* Add the following snippet to anywhere you want to use it:

 ```elixir
 use CSP